 Application 3.5.
-Determine the horizontal displacement at node D of the truss ABCD pinned at A and supported by a roller at B as shown in figure 3.17.
-The members AB, BC, CD and AD have each a cross sectional area of 200 mm2 while the area of cross section of AC is 250 mm2.
-All members are made from Titanium of 110 GPa modulus of elasticity.
-Lengths of members are in mm.
+Determine the horizontal displacement at node D of the truss ABCD pinned at A and supported by a roller at B as shown in Figure 3.17.
+The members AB, BC, CD, and AD each have a cross-sectional area of 200 mm2 and the cross-sectional area of AC is 250 mm2.
+All members are made from titanium with a modulus of elasticity of 110 GPa.
+The lengths of the members are given in millimeters.